msgoat/cnj-docker-payara-full/README.md

 # cnj-docker-payara-full

-Builds a naked Payara Full Profile Server image primarily intended to be extended for application specific configuration.
+Builds a Payara Full Profile Server image primarily intended to be extended by the CloudTrain JavaEE showcases.
+Comes with a preconfigured PostgreSQL datasource.

 ## Docker Pull Command
 `docker pull hmfwpncj/cnj-docker-payara-full`